Barroqueiro/Cybersecurity-Actions/README.md

 ### Choices Made

-Each folder for a type of scan has a README.md inside specifying the choices made and how it works in a more detailed way
+Each folder for a type of scan has a README.md inside specifying the choices made and how it works in a more detailed way (TODO)